j8xiong-beep/spotify-popularity-analysis/README.md

 <strong>Alternative Hypothesis:</strong> Songs with high energy have higher average popularity than songs with low energy.

 <strong>Significance Level:</strong> α = 0.05

+## Test Statistic

+Difference in mean popularity
+(High Energy Group − Low Energy Group)

+Energy is another quantitative audio feature that may be associated with popularity.
+Comparing the mean popularity between high- and low-energy songs allows us to evaluate whether energy has a meaningful relationship with popularity.

 <iframe
 src="assets/energy_hypothesis_test.html"